 Benjamin Franklin famously said that nothing in life is certain except death and taxes.
-While there’s not much you can do to get around or avoid either one, you do have some control over how you prepare for these events.
-When it comes to end-of-life planning, having the right kind of life insurance in place can give you and your loved ones the protection you need.
+True, there’s not much you can do to get around or avoid either one.
+However, you do have some control over how you prepare for these events.
+When it comes to end-of-life planning, you’ll want to have the right kind of life insurance in place.
+That way you can your loved ones can have the protection you need.

 Find out now: How much life insurance do I need?

-There are a number of different insurance products on the market and it’s important to choose the one that fits your situation.
-One such option is a whole life policy, which allows you to build cash value.
-Compared to term life insurance, whole life coverage tends to be more expensive but the extra cost may be worth it in certain situations.
+Before you dive into the many insurance options, you should assess what you want from a life insurance policy.
+That way you can better choose one that fits your situation.
+One option is a whole life policy, which allows you to build cash value.
+Compared to term life insurance, whole life coverage tends to cost more.
+However, the extra cost may be worth it in certain situations.

-Unlike term life policies, which are designed to cover you for a set period of time, whole life insurance is permanent.
-Both types of life insurance provide death benefits but if the insured individual outlives the length of the term life policy, the beneficiaries will not receive any money at all.
+Unlike term life policies, which cover you for a set period of time, whole life insurance remains permanent.
+Both types of life insurance provide death benefits.
+But if you outlive the length of your term life policy, your beneficiaries will not receive any money at all.

 How Whole Life Insurance Works